Skip to Content

 It is a mid-size rodent up to 7.3 inches long, with a tail of 2 inches.
 The vole has a dark brown back, silver belly, small ears covered by hair, and a broad, short snout.
 Its diet consists of plants, mostly grasses.
 Their primary habitat is unknown, but we have found them only in saltgrass meadows next to black needle rush.

-Researchers, scientists, and the like have only discovered two groups—one near Cedar Key and the second at Lower Suwannee National Wildlife Refuge in the Big Bend Region.
+Researchers, scientists, and others have only discovered two groups—one near Cedar Key and the second at Lower Suwannee National Wildlife Refuge in the Big Bend Region.
 A major threat is its limited range, as any environmental change could cause its extinction.
-Human interference and rising sea level are also a threat.
+Human interference and rising sea levels are also threats.

 Bachman’s Warbler